truecharts/public/charts/incubator/lldap/docs/installation-notes.md

 - Admin password: password
 - Base DN for LDAP: dc=example,dc=org
 - LDAP port: 3890
+- JWT secret: random (generated on first run)

 > ⚠️ **WARNING**: The default configuration is not secure and should not be used in production.
 Please change the admin password for LDAP before using LLDAP in production. ⚠️

 ## Usage

 LLDAP can be used as the user backend for Authelia and Authentik as well as any other application that supports LDAP e.g. Jellyfin and Nextcloud.
+A specific guide for Authelia is available in this documentation but other authentication applications can be configured in a similar way.

+When setting your bind user you should avoid using the admin user as this is a security risk.
+Instead, create a new user with the minimum permissions required for your application.
+LLDAP has a user group `lldap_strict_readonly` which can be used for this purpose.
+This group has read-only access to the LDAP database and can be used to create a new user with the minimum permissions required for your application.
+However, if you want to provide password reset then create a user in the `lldap_password_manager` group.

 ## Support